-- 1. To provide the highest quality instruction of a curriculum designed to prepare the graduate to demonstrate the knowledge, comprehension, application of technical, affective, psychomotor and critical thinking skills, and competency in the role as an entry-level surgical technologist. - 2.
+- 1. To prepare entry-level Surgical Technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession. - 2.
 To produce graduates who are eligible and competent to pass the Certification for Surgical Technology (CST) examination upon completion of the program. - 3.
 To promote and foster a desire for life-long learning and professional growth in each program graduate. - 4.
 To provide students with both academic and clinical instruction in the field of Surgical Technology in order to meet the employment needs of the graduate and medical communities.